julian98789/stock_microservice/README.md

 The **Stock** microservice is responsible for inventory management in the database.
 Its main function is to register and manage items, categories, and brands, providing an efficient and scalable API for stock management.

 This service follows a hexagonal architecture, ensuring a clear separation between business logic and infrastructure layers.
-Additionally, it integrates with other microservices, such as the transactions service, to ensure consistency in inventory management.
+Additionally, it integrates with other microservices, such as the **transaction** service, to ensure consistency in inventory management.

 ## Installation